gmhafiz/go8/README.md

     task dev

 Runs `air` which watches for file changes and rebuilds binary.
 Configure in `.air.toml` file.

-### Generate Model/ORM

-    task gen:orm

-Runs `sqlboiler` command to create models and ORM tailored to your database schema.

 ### Generate Swagger Documentation